smyrgeorge/actor4k/README.md

 A small actor system written in kotlin using Coroutines (kotlinx.coroutines).

-The goal is to create a minimal replacement for the akka actor system.
+The main goal is to build a minimal actor system that can work in cluster mode.

+For this particular reason we make use of `scalecube-cluster` (implementation of SWIM).

 ## Todo

+A lot of things need to be done, so sit tight…

-- [ ] Sharding
+- [ ] Cluster
 - [ ] Persistence
 - [ ] Serialization
 - [ ] Logging